 Regardless of when you choose to make a change, it is still a good idea to think about your options are and plan it in, now.
 The good news is that if you do that now, it is a planned expenditure and not a surprise.

-SIP and SIP trunks are typically for an on-premise solution or a hosted telephone system that will use virtual phone lines rather than physical wires.
+SIP and SIP trunks is an on-premise or hosted solution for a telephone system that will use virtual phone lines rather than physical wires.

 Continue your Research on the ISDN Switch-off